Tū-irirangi: Later life

 After many years, Hinerangi visited Ngaku-raho, while she was fleeing the murder of her father, Mania-takamaiwaho.
 Tū-irirangi developed a desire to marry her.
 She refused, but Kinohaku was furious that her husband had considered marrying another woman, so she had an affair with Tū-irirangi’s half-brother Pai-ariki.
-When Tū-irirangi found out, he went to Pai-ariki’s village, Te Rua-o-te-manu near Te Kuiti, intending to murder him.
+When Tū-irirangi found out, he went to Pai-ariki’s village, Te Rua-o-te-manu near Te Kūiti, intending to murder him.
 When he arrived, Pai-ariki went out to him without any weapons and said, "Your taiaha (spear) can be your brother from now on."
 Then Tū-irirangi was ashamed and went away to Kāwhia, where he re-married and had another son.
 Pai-ariki moved to Kāwā, where he married Kuo and Hinengako.

 One day, toward the end of the seventeenth century, Tū-irirangi went from Kāwhia to the Wai-tētē Creek, where he started to make a fishing raft from a whau tree.
 A man called Whanowhano-ake came out from nearby Manu-aitu and struck Tū-irirangi on the head with his kotiate club, killing him.
 Tū-irirangi's son Te Ariari escaped and told the people of Kāwhia, who led a number of unsuccessful expeditions against the fortresses of Tātahi, Kōrero-maiwaho, and Te Rua-o-te-huia, until his death was eventually avenged by a large force led by Ika-tāmure, Kārewarewa, and two thousand Te Ati Awa from Taranaki.